Pull the local septic file first

 Mississippi's main wrinkle is that the program treats the onsite file as public records, but older properties can still have a thin or missing trail that breaks confidence fast.
 Final design, permit timing, and approval still need local verification.

 Mississippi quote conversations get more real once you know whether the county health file and public-record trail can actually surface a site-evaluation record or Permit or Recommendation.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Use these pages when the guide is not specific enough and the real bottleneck is replacement scope, the file, permit path, buyer risk, inspection history, or the site-review story.